 - Mouth and dental problems

-The primary function of the Meals on Wheels Program is to provide nutritious, noontime meals to senior citizens, age 60 and older, who have difficulty leaving their homes unassisted and who are unable to prepare their own meals.
+The primary function of Skagit County Meals on Wheels is to provide daily, hot and nutritious meals to residents 60 years of age or older who have difficulty leaving their homes unassisted and preparing their meals.

-The Skagit County Meals on Wheels program is overseen by Skagit County Senior Services, with funding made possible by the Skagit Council on Aging and donations from folks like you!
+The Skagit County Meals on Wheels program is overseen by Skagit County Senior Services, with funding made possible by the Skagit Council on Aging and contributions from generous people like you!

 “There really aren’t enough accolade words in the dictionary to describe what our volunteers mean to us.
 Sure, it is a wonderful thing to hear that doorbell ring every day — a warm meal delivered to our door, someone to check on us, to care.
 But beyond that… volunteers make our good life possible.
 How can I find words for that?”

 WHO IS THE SKAGIT COUNTY COUNCIL ON AGING?